xxsusiloxx/susilodev/README.md

 ## **Overview**

-Lightpixel is a basic image filter application built using OpenCV.js, providing a range of filters to enhance and manipulate images.
+this demo is a basic image filter application built using OpenCV.js, providing a range of filters to enhance and manipulate images.
 This application is designed to be fully compatible with WebKit, Gecko, and Chromium engines, ensuring a seamless user experience across various browsers.

 ## **Key Features**

 - **Image Filter**: Apply various filters to your images using OpenCV.js, including grayscale, blur, threshold, and more.
 - **Drag and Drop**: Easily upload images by dragging and dropping files into the application.
 - **Fully TypeScript Support**: Built with TypeScript, ensuring maintainable and scalable code.
 - **Cross-Browser Compatibility**: Compatible with WebKit, Gecko, and Chromium engines, guaranteeing a consistent user experience.
+- fully covered test tools with vitest, React testing Library, and playwright

 ## **Live Demo**